Anti-Sikh sentiment in Canada: 2024 Peterborough, Ontario Assault

 As reported by The Peterborough Examiner in July 2024, Peterborough Police are classifying an incident as a hate crime after a Sikh man was allegedly assaulted and has his turban knocked off by four youths.
 Another man who intervened was also assaulted by the youngsters.
 In the scuffle, police said "another person knocked the turban from the man's head and stepped on it."
 The man who was wearing the turban was treated by paramedics at the scene.

 2024 St John's, Newfoundland Assault

 On August 11, 2024, Taranpreet Singh, a 21-year-old student, was subjected to a racist attack at Sunshine Rotary Park in St. John's, Newfoundland and Labrador.
 While walking with his cousin and a friend, a man passed by and gave death threats to drown them.
 When Singh and his group asked why he made such a threat, the man launched into a racist tirade, calling them "dirbag raghead" — a derogatory term often used against Sikh men who wear turbans.
 He also accused them of "taking over" his country and claimed they were taking money from the government.

+2026 Woodstock, Ontario Assault

+On December 24, 2025, an elderly Sikh man in Woodstock, Ontario was subjected to a racist attack in which he was verbally abused with Xenophobia remarks, threatened and physically assaulted.
+The incident, which was captured on video, showed the victim being told to “get out of my country,” prompting widespread outrage after it circulated online.
+Ontario Provincial Police later charged a youth in connection with the assault and confirmed that the attack was hate motivated, raising renewed concerns about increasing incidents of racism and violence against Sikhs in Canada.

+2026 Toronto, Ontario Assault

+In July 2026, a Sikh man in Toronto, Ontario, was subjected to a hate motivated attack while in the area of Adelaide Street West and Spadina Avenue.
+According to Toronto Police Service, the victim, who was wearing religious attire, was targeted in an unprovoked assault in which the attacker struck him with a metal pole while making “anti-Sikh discriminatory comments.”
+He sustained minor head injuries.
+Toronto resident Mathieu Basuk, 44, was subsequently arrested and charged with assault with a weapon.

+2026 Edmonton Gurdwara attack

+On the morning of 21 August 2026, the Nanaksar Gurdwara temple in Edmonton, Canada was attacked by a screwdriver-wielding assailant, leading to a 75-year-old man and a 51-year-old man suffering non-life-threatening injuries suffering injuries.
+The attacker is a white man.
+Prime Minister Mark Carney said "The attack at the Nanaksar Gurdwara in Edmonton this morning is appalling.
+My thoughts are with the two people who were injured and the wider community that is shaken by this terrible event".